RESEARCH BIOLOGIST—AQUATIC ECOLOGY/FISHERIES

-Job Summary: ABR has an immediate opening for an Aquatic Ecologist/Fishery Biologist to assist with fishery, aquatic ecology, and water quality projects in streams, lakes, and marine waters throughout Alaska.
-The ideal candidate for this position will have a broad background in aquatic biology, including fish and invertebrate studies, and experience with database management and statistical analyses.
+JOB SUMMARY: ABR has an immediate opening for an Aquatic Ecologist/Fishery Biologist to assist with fishery, aquatic ecology, and water quality projects in streams, lakes, and marine waters throughout Alaska.
+The ideal candidate for this position will have experience or knowledge of fish and macroinvertebrate biology, water quality and/or hydrology studies, and experience with database management and statistical analyses.

-Qualifications: Experience conducting field surveys using a variety of aquatic sampling techniques and expertise in fish identification is required.
-Applicant must be able to conduct field work involving wading and physical labor in remote settings.
+QUALIFICATIONS: Experience conducting field surveys using a variety of aquatic sampling techniques and expertise in fish identification is required.
+Applicant must be able to conduct field work involving wading and physical labor in remote settings, sometimes in inclement weather.
 Traveling in helicopters, small fixed-wing aircraft, on snow machines, and in boats will be required.
-Experience in data management is required, preferably using Excel, Access, PostgreSQL, and R. Applicant must have strong organizational skills and be able to work independently and as part of a team.
-A valid driver’s license and a B.S. in fisheries biology, aquatic ecology/zoology, or related fields required with a minimum of 3 years’ experience; M.S. preferred.
+Experience in database management and analysis is required, preferably using PostgreSQL and R. Experience with GIS is a plus.
+Applicant must have strong organization skills and be able to work independently and as part of a team.
+A valid driver’s license and a B.S. in fisheries biology, aquatic ecology, or related fields required, with a minimum of 3 years’ experience.
+M.S. preferred.

 WORK PERIOD: Approximately 30 hours/week; field work will involve longer hours and as many as 21 days of consecutive work, mostly during the summer and fall.

 WAGE AND BENEFITS: Wage dependent on experience; eligible for full benefits after 3 months of employment.

 CLOSING DATE: Open until filled.
 First review 15 February 2019.